Patient and Family Bill Of Rights and Responsibilities

 -Know names (identity) and professional status of individuals providing service to you.

 -Refuse or discontinue treatment to the extent permitted by law and to be informed of the potential consequences of any such as action; a form shall be signed by you declaring your refusal.

--Be provided with information upon discharge of continuing healthcare requirements and means of meeting them at home
+-Be provided with information upon discharge of continuing healthcare requirements and methods of meeting them at home.

--Be aware for follow-ups and needs for any rehabilitation, or post discharge instruction that could have impact on your health.
+-Be aware for follow-ups and needs for any rehabilitation, or post discharge instructions that could have impact on your health.

--Be given the opportunity to participate in decisions involving your healthcare, except when participation is contraindicated for medical reasons.
+-Be given the opportunity to participate in decisions involving your healthcare plan, except when participation is contraindicated for medical reasons.